forsethnico/parks-passport/README.md

 - [Deployed Project](https://parks-passport.vercel.app/)

 ## Learning Goals
-- Find an API of our choice and create a multi page React app to showcase mastery of React, Router, asynchronous JavaScript, and end to end testing with Cypress.
+- Find an API of my choice and create a multi page React app for a single user to showcase mastery of React, Router, asynchronous JavaScript, and end to end testing with Cypress.
-- Create an app that is fully mobile responsive.
+- Create an app that is fully mobile responsive and works on desktop/tablet devices as well.
 - Have fun and create something I'm passionate about!
 I love going to national parks.

 ## Features